Owlsland in March

 |

-With winter having been fairly mild, the red squirrels who live in the oak tree came out of hibernation to search for food quite a few times.
-And now that spring has come, they're out every day racing about the oak tree and making an astonishing racket as they chatter and chitter to each other. |
+With winter having been fairly mild, the red squirrels who live in the oak tree were out and about searching for food and playing in the winter sunshine much of the time.
+And now that spring is round the corner they're out every day racing about the oak tree and making an astonishing racket as they chatter and chitter to each other. |

 |